 Here is our quick guide to understanding what a Solicitor or Conveyancer does.
 They will:

-Thomas Brown Estates do have an in-house Sales Progressor who will help you with your purchase – and will liaise with your chosen Conveyencer on your behalf.
+Thomas Brown Estates have two in-house Sales Progressors who will help you with your purchase – and will liaise with your chosen Conveyencer on your behalf.

 In England and Wales, exchange of contracts is the last stage of the legal process.
 After exchange of contracts you cannot withdraw from the sale without losing your deposit, and any legal costs you may have incurred.